Linearity criteria for automorphism groups of malabelian groups: Residual finiteness growth and linearity

 for some $d \in \mathbb{N}$, then there exists an $R>0$ and an $e$--extension-bounded family of finite products of nonabelian finite simple groups of bounded multiplicity $\mathcal{H}\subseteq\mathcal F$ such that $G$ is residually-$\mathcal{H}^A$, and such that the rank of $\Aut(H)$ is bounded above by $R$ for all $H\in\mathcal H$. \end{prop} \begin{proof} From Lemma \ref{lem:residual F reduction}, we may assume that $\mathcal{F}$ consists of groups of the form $H_i^{\ell_i}$, with $H_i$ a nonabelian finite simple group of Lie type occurring as a factor of an element of $\mF$.
 Let $X$ be a finite generating set for $G$.

-Choose $C_1$ a uniformly malabelian constant for $G$ with respect to $X$.
+Choose $C_1$ to be a uniformly malabelian constant for $G$ with respect to $X$.
 We will show that there exists a subcollection $\mathcal{H}$ of $\mathcal{F}$ consisting of groups of rank bounded by $R$ for some constant $R>0$, such that $G$ is residually-$\mathcal{H}^A$.

 Let $a\in G$ be nontrivial.
 Since $G$ is uniformly $C_1$-malabelian, there exists an element $b_0 \in G \backslash \{1\}$ such that $[b_0 ab_0^{-1}, a_0] \neq 1$ with $\|b_0\|_X \leq C_1.$ Let here the reader may treat $n$ as a variable to be fixed later.
 Since